tdwesten/lararun/.junie/guidelines.md

 ## Success Criteria
-✅ User can connect Strava and see activities (Backend sync implemented) ✅ User can set a goal with target date
+✅ User can connect Strava and see activities (Backend sync implemented) ✅ User can register/login with email and password and connect Strava afterwards ✅ User can set a goal with target date
 ✅ User receives daily email with AI training recommendation ✅ Recommendations are contextual (based on recent activities & goal)